2022 Florida elections

 A general election was held on Tuesday, November 8, 2022, to elect candidates throughout Florida, as part of the 2022 midterm elections.
 The results of the elections showed strong Republican Party outcomes, with every statewide Republican candidate won in a landslide, all winning by double digits.
+Every statewide candidate also carried Miami-Dade County, the most populous county in the state.

 The Florida Republican Party also expanded its majority in the state legislature and won 20 out of Florida's 28 U.S. House seats.
 As a result, Republicans now control every statewide office in the state for the first time since Reconstruction.
 Political analysts believe the results may be an indication that the state has transitioned from being a swing state into a reliably Republican red state.

 United States House of Representatives

 All of Florida's 28 house seats were up in the 2022 elections.
 Republicans, who had already held a majority with 16 seats, expanded their majority by four seats by defeating the incumbent Democrats in Florida's 4th, 7th, 13th, and 15th congressional districts; due to this, Florida Democrats were downgraded from 11 to eight seats.